styd/smart_kv/README.md

 gem 'smart_kv'
 ```

-And then execute:

-    $ bundle

-## Coming Soon

-- [X] Convertable from hash (as input) to OpenStruct (the resulting object) or another object and vice versa
-- [X] Suggests corrections for unrecognized keys using DidYouMean
-- [ ] Support nested/deep key value object as input
-- [ ] Make some nested keys from the same parent key required and some others optional
-- [ ] Accept config file (e.g. `json`, `yaml`, etc.) or file path as input

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/styd/smart_kv.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.